RayRoestenburg/scala-io-exercise-1/README.md

 - Run the application
   - Test with httpie (or curl or your fav http command line tool)

 Ideas (For next exercises):
+  - add a counter (how many times was reverse called, fire and forget (event Stream or tell) and request the number of counts)

   - define one string that crashes your dear ReverseActor. create a supervisorStrategy that restarts X times, after which the 'reverse service' is taken offline or switches behavior. (using Stop after x times, death watch and create a new child which